BerniWittmann/toggl-trello-poster/README.md

     * Obtain your Toggl API Token from your Toggl Profile and use it as *TOGGL_AUTH_USERNAME*
     * Usually the *TOGGL_AUTH_PASSWORD* is `api_token`
     * Get your Workplace ID and put it in *TOGGL_WORKSPACE_ID*
-    * Get the Project IDs which you want to be included in the report (comma-separated) e.g. 1123,5813
+    * Get the Project IDs which you want to be included in the report (comma-separated) e.g. 1123,5813 for usage in *TOGGLE_PROJECT_IDS*

 ## Usage

 Usually the script gets the report from last week's monday to sunday.

-But you can set the date range manually by passing the parameters `since` and `until` to the script in the given *MOMENT_FORMAT* (By default DD.MM.YYYY).
-This can be achieved either by adding it to `config.json or passing it in as an environment variable.
+But you can set the date range manually by passing the parameters `since` and `until` to the script in the given *MOMENT_FORMAT* (By default DD.MM.YYYY`).
+This can be achieved either by adding it to `config.json` or passing it in as an environment variable (See [Configuration Method 2](#configuration)).

 ## Contribution